agrc/gis.utah.gov/about/policy/metadata/index.md

   - ex: don’t use zip codes for demographic generalization
 - Are there any common misconceptions or assumptions about this data that should be further explained?

-##### Allow for Feedback and Collaboration
+##### Establish Contact Info
 {: .text-left}

 - Who created this dataset?
 - What is the best point of contact for this dataset?
   - if someone had further questions or would like to get involved, who should they contact?

 Your answers to these questions can be plugged into the basic metadata elements (discussed below).
-It's that simple - answer a few questions, transfer the responses, and you officially have informative, standardized metadata.
+It's that simple - answer a few questions, transfer your responses, and voilà, you officially have informative, standardized metadata.

 *Note: If you contribute data to Utah's State Geographic Information Database (SGID), we encourage you to use our [metadata form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
 It's a great way to update your metadata and make it more discoverable.
-It covers all the questions above -and best of all- after you submit your responses, your portion of the process is done!
+The form covers all the questions above -and best of all- after you submit your responses, your portion of the process is done!
 AGRC, in collaboration with the DTS editor, will handle the remaining details.*

 The above questions were derived from the ESRI [Item Description](https://desktop.arcgis.com/en/arcmap/10.7/manage-data/metadata/metadata-standards-and-styles.htm#ESRI_SECTION1_29222DC149544E89A4147541A4ACAF86) style.
 We have found this style to be a good balance for creating useful, as well as achievable, metadata.